Rebel Empress Cover Reveal

 Maria Feodorovna

 C. W. Gortner has hit another one out of the park with his newest historical novel The Romanov Empress: A Novel of Tsarina Maria Feodorovna.
 The book ranges over half a century from the eve of the protagonist’s sister’s wedding to the heir to the British throne (1863) to her dramatic escape from civil war-torn Russia (1919) aboard a British battleship.
 Gortner takes us on a heart-rending journey through the life of the woman born Princess Marie Sophie Frederikke Dagmar (“Minnie”) of Denmark.
 She took the name Maria Feodorovna when she converted to the Russian Orthodox Church, married the heir to the Russian throne Alexander II and became the mother of the last Tsar of Russia Nicholas II.
 Minnie is an appealing character and much less known than her daughter-in-law Empress Alexandra.
-My only acquaintance with her was as the white-haired aristocratic grandmother in the animated Disney film Anastasia. (more…)
+My only acquaintance with her previously was as the white-haired aristocratic grandmother in the animated Disney film Anastasia. (more…)

 Book Review: “Burr” by Gore Vidal